OUSmartInfrastructure/IR-Heatmap/README.md

-# IR-Heamap
+# This code was written by Dr. Julio Arauz, PhD and graduate student Riley Engle of Ohio University in Athens, Ohio.

-IR Heatmap using the Adafruit AMG8833 IR board
+IR Heatmap using the Adafruit AMG8833 IR board.
+It uses the Adafruit library for their IR sensor, as well as Numpy and SciPy.

-This program uses the Adafruit AMG8833 IR Thermal Camera Breakout Board to gather IR data from objects infront of it.
+This program uses the Adafruit AMG8833 IR Thermal Camera Breakout Board to gather IR data from objects in front of it.
 It also uses the Adafruit library located here:

 https://github.com/adafruit/Adafruit_AMG88xx

-And the tutorial setting up basic connectvity located here:
+And the tutorial setting up basic connectivity located here:

 https://learn.adafruit.com/adafruit-amg8833-8x8-thermal-camera-sensor/overview

 This project is a demonstration of the 8x8 sensor and displays a larger interpolated version to a webpage.
-The default code contains the information for the final location where the seonsor is mounted in Schoonover Center 009 at Ohio University in Athens, Ohio.
+The default code contains the information for the final location where the sensor is mounted in Schoonover Center 009 at Ohio University in Athens, Ohio.
 This sensor is mounted above a window that users can view the webpage of the heatmap inside the room.

 The function of the files is as follows: